A new glass studio in an unusual venue invites you to take up the hottest hobby around.

 If you’re interested in learning more about glass work and taking up this hobby, Michelle offers several levels of classes.
 She taught at the University of Texas-Arlington for several years and really enjoys sharing her knowledge with others.
 You can participate in an introductory two hour course for the basics.
 Then move on to a three hour course to learn more tricks of the craft.
 For those of you who really want to dive into glassblowing, try the Eight Week Course which will be very similar to the classes Michelle taught at UTA.

 Each class not only rewards you with new skills but you will get to take home what you make.
-Learn more and sign up for classes on their website.
+Find their hours of operation and sign up for classes on their website.

 (Check their website or Facebook for Holiday scheduling)